LongsightGroup/logentries-sakai/README.md

-# Raven Java for Sakai
+# Raven (Sentry) and Stackify Logging Support for Sakai

-This project re-packages raven-java and it's dependencies so that they can be deployed into Sakai's classloaders, this allows you to send log4j events to sentry.
+This project re-packages raven-java, stackify-log-log4j12, and all dependencies so that they can be deployed into Sakai's classloaders, this allows you to send log4j events to GetSentry.com, locally-hosted Sentry, or Stackify.

 ## Deployment